iamskratsch/iamskratsch.github.io/content/posts/github-101-unleashing-your-coding-potential.md

 #### Importance of Commit Messages

-Commit messages are crucial as they provide a log of the changes made as well as context about those changes for other developers and your future self.
-Good commit messages can help find bugs or understand why past-you made certain code decisions.
+Commit messages are critical because they give a record of the changes made as well as context for other developers and your future self.
+Good commit messages can help you uncover issues and understand why you made particular code decisions in the past.

-**Best Practices for Commit Messages**
+**Commit Message Best Practices**

-1. **Keep them concise but informative:** A good commit message should be able to complete this sentence: "If applied, this commit will..."
+1. **Keep them brief but informative:** A decent commit message should be able to finish the following sentence: "If applied, this commit will..."
-2. **Use present tense:** For example, use "Add feature" instead of "Added feature" or "Adds feature".
+2. **Use the present tense:** For example, instead of "Added feature" or "Adds feature," use "Add feature."
-3. **Include the why not just what:** While it's useful to know what changes were made, it's even more useful to know why they were made.
+3. **Include the why, not simply the what**: While knowing what modifications were made is essential, knowing why they were made is much more so.

 > Remember, good commits and well-managed branches will make it much easier for others (and you) to understand what's happening with your project and why.

 ## Collaborating on Projects

-Collaboration is at the heart of GitHub - it's built into the platform's DNA.
-GitHub provides several tools to aid collaboration among coders, making it easier to contribute to projects and maintain a high level of code quality.
-Two of the most important tools in this regard are Pull Requests and Forks.
+Collaboration is vital to GitHub; it's in the platform's DNA.
+GitHub provides various tools to help coders collaborate, making it easy to contribute to projects while maintaining a high degree of code quality.
+Pull Requests and Forks are two of the most significant tools in this regard.

 ### Pull Requests

-Pull Requests are a key feature of GitHub and they are used when you want to contribute code to another user's repository.
-After forking and cloning the repository, you can make changes to the code and then submit these changes as a Pull Request.
+Pull Requests are an important feature of GitHub that you can use to add code to another user's repository.
+After forking and cloning the repository, you can make code modifications and submit them as a Pull Request.

 Here's how you can create a Pull Request: